 Rocket Attack USA is thus a valuable cultural artifact from the period, as it encapsulates all of the most sensationalist and paranoid responses to the launch of the Red Moon.
 For starters, in the film Sputnik is not just a propaganda coup, but also a full-fledged spy satellite.
 The famous bleeping is innocent enough when the satellite is over foreign territory, but as soon as it’s over the vast expanse of Russia it starts to send back vital data about the American defenses.
 Sputnik lets the Soviets know just how far behind the Americans are.
 Also, for reasons that I can hardly fathom, a scientist in the film insists that an orbital space station is also a crucial step in perfecting ICBM technology.
 Everyone in real life will understand just how ludicrous that is, because you need an ICBM to launch the satellite in the first place.
 Anyway, the point is that with launching Sputnik the Soviets have secured a crucial tactical advantage over their American rivals, and for the first time in their history are in the leading position of the arms race.
 Worse, the political situation inside Russia is highly unstable, and the leaders who favor peace are on the verge of being ousted by a new clique of militarists bent on all-out war with the West.

 Now, during the Cold War, the Kremlin really had more in common with a Byzantine court than it does with a modern state; with ministers, generals and viziers all vying for absolute power in the succession crises that came in-between the reigns of strong rulers.
 After the death of Stalin, the USSR was put in the hands of his lieutenants who dominated the central governing body: The Presidium.
-However, being survivors of the Stalinist purges, the magnates of the Presidium were paranoid, politically savvy survivors, who weren’t afraid of getting their hands a little dirty if it meant clinging to power.
+However, being survivors of the Stalinist purges, the magnates of the Presidium were, to a man, paranoid, politically savvy survivors, who weren’t afraid of getting their hands a little dirty if it meant clinging to power.
 As the magnates Beria and Malenkov can attest, coups were commonplace in the USSR of the 1950s.
 Given this, and the secretive nature of the Soviet state in general, it was not at all that far fetched for average Americans to image that a hither to unknown group of Soviets could seize power.
 Indeed, such a possibility was so plausible that in real-life Khrushchev ousted his defense minister, the great commander Georgy Zhukov around the time this film was being made.
 In the film, it’s Khrushchev and his allies (though not named) who are kicked out and the military that seizes power.

 The Americans dispatch their top spy, John Manston, to infiltrate Moscow and make contact with their mole Tanya, who has since become the mistress of the Russian Defense Minister.
 She lets John know that the situation is even worse than anyone in the US could have predicted: The militarists are going to lob a nuke at New York City as soon as the missile is ready.
 What’s worse is the very public failure of the latest US missile test has convinced them that the Americans have no viable way to retaliate.
 What about the bomber fleet?
-Manston asks in a rare moment where Rocket Attack USA bothers to address the real world instead of focusing completely on its paranoid visions.
+Manston asks in a rare moment where Rocket Attack USA bothers to address the real world instead of focusing completely on its own paranoid delusions.
 Apparently the Russians have also perfected Rocket air defenses as well, which the bomber fleet will be incapable of penetrating.
 No mention is made of the Intermediate Range missiles that the US has scattered across Western Europe.
 The only chance that the United States has is for Manston to sabotage the missile before it can launch.

 Rocket Attack USA was obviously thrown together quickly to exploit the terror that Sputnik evoked in the public imagination, a fact that remains painfully obvious throughout the film.
 About half of Rocket Attack USA is stock footage, and it should be alarming that this is by far the more entertaining and interesting half.
 The sequences that actually comprise the film’s plot, what little there is, are shoddy in just about every way.
 They consist of bad actors reading lines in generic sets (apartments, offices, one particularly run-down cafe), and are laden with a copious amount of filler.
 The scene in the café is particularly bad, with a seemingly interminable belly-dancing segment.
 But, the worst instance comes at what should be the film’s horrifying climax, when the missile is about to fly and destroy New York.
 We are treated to a countdown, in Russian (with no subtitles or narration to tell us what is happening) that stretches on for several minutes.
 All the while an especially annoying beep comes along at shorter and shorter intervals.
 It’s enough to give a man a headache.